Fast Fiber Orientation Estimation in Diffusion MRI from kq-Space Sampling and Anatomical Priors: Materials and Methods

-Basically, $B^{(t)}$ is defined as the set of voxels in the support of $S_1^{(t)}$ that gives a blurred version of $S_1^{(t)}$.
+and with $\overline{\tau}>0$.
+The parameter $\tau^{(t)} $ is a stability parameter that avoids the weights going to infinity when $B_{d,v}^{(t)}=0$.
+Essentially, $B^{(t)}$ is defined as the set of voxels in the support of $S_1^{(t)}$ that gives a blurred version of $S_1^{(t)}$.
 The \textit{spatial neighborhood} $\mathcal{N}(v)$ is defined as the group of voxels that share either a face, an edge or a vertex with the voxel of interest $v \in \{1, \ldots, N_1\}$.
-In analogous way, the \textit{angular neighborhood} $\mathcal{N}(d)$ is defined as the set of atoms associated with the directions that fall within a cone of 15$^\circ$ with the direction of interest $d$.
-The neighborhood of an element individuated by the indices $d$ and $v$ is then indicated by $\mathcal{N}(dv)$ and corresponds to all the indices in the support of $S_1^{(t)}$ that are simultaneously included in $\mathcal{N}(v)$ and $\mathcal{N}(d)$.
+The \textit{angular neighborhood} $\mathcal{N}(d)$ is defined as the set of atoms associated with the directions that fall within a cone of 15$^\circ$ with the direction of interest $d$.
+The neighborhood of an element individuated by the indices $d$, and $v$ is then indicated by $\mathcal{N}(dv)$ and corresponds to all the indices in the support of $S_1^{(t)}$ that are simultaneously included in $\mathcal{N}(v)$ and $\mathcal{N}(d)$.

-Weights designed in \cite{Auria2015} have a twofold effects.
-Each element $W_{d,v}^{(t)}$ directly affects the corresponding element $S_{1_{d,v}}^{(t+1)}$ in such a way that large weights progressively force to zero spurious peaks, while small weights favor the presence of the FOD coefficients.
-In this way, the weighting matrix, associated with the $\ell_1$ norm, promotes sparsity.
-In addition, the smoothness of the variation of the FOD across spatial neighborhoods is also promoted in definition (12) by averaging over neighbor voxels.
-Also note that because of the discretization of the dictionary, fiber contributions are usually spread over a small angular support.
-That is the reason why definition (12) contains a summation (rather than averaging) over neighbor directions.
-If a spatio-angular neighborhood is reasonably homogeneous, the weight in (11) will be reasonably small and the FOD value will be preserved at the next iteration.
+Weights designed in \cite{Auria2015} have two-fold effects.
+Each element $W_{d,v}^{(t)}$ affects the corresponding element $S_{1_{d,v}}^{(t+1)}$ in such a way that large weights progressively force to zero spurious peaks, while small weights favor the presence of the FOD coefficients.
+Consequently the weighting matrix, associated with the $\ell_1$ norm, promotes sparsity.
+In addition, the smoothness of the variation of the FOD coefficients across spatial neighborhoods is also promoted in \eqref{weight3} by averaging over neighbor voxels.
+Due to the discretization of the dictionary, fiber contributions are usually spread over a small angular support.

+That is the reason why \eqref{weight3} contains a summation (rather than averaging) over neighbor directions.
+If a spatio-angular neighborhood is reasonably homogeneous, the weight in (\ref{weight2}) will be reasonably small and the corresponding FOD coefficient will be preserved at the next iteration.
 On the contrary, spurious peaks isolated in their spatio-angular neighborhood will be associated with large weights.
-These large weights will tend to prevent such isolated peaks at the next iteration as they avoid violating the weighted $\ell_1$-norm constraint.
+These large weights will tend to prevent such isolated peaks at the next iteration to not violate the weighted $\ell_1$-norm constraint.